anasfik/openai/README.md

 - Code Refactoring: I know this is my job not yours :), but if you can and want, you're more than welcome.
 - Reviewing code: if it happens that there is a better way to make something happen in the SDK, please just let me know.
 - if you tried any sample of use cases, examples of yours and wanted to include it in the examples/, please go ahead.
+- Mention any updates if they exists in the API, Dart, a certain package, or even Flutter that relates to this package.
+- [Donate to the project](https://github.com/sponsors/anasfik), it will help me to keep working on it, and make it better.